10 Steps To Follow When Increasing The Square Footage Of Your Home

 4. Select A Homebuilder

-Begin by researching homebuilders online: take a look at their websites to see their project photos, awards, and client reviews.
-Ask your friends and work colleagues who have remodeled their homes for referrals.
-For more tips, read our article, "8 Steps To Finding The Right Homebuilder For You."
+Start by researching local homebuilders online.
+Explore their websites to review project photos, client testimonials, and any awards or industry recognition.
+Ask friends, neighbors, and colleagues who have completed home remodeling projects for referrals.
+For more guidance, check out our article, "8 Steps to Finding the Right Homebuilder for You."

-5. Decide What Is Achievable And Within Your Budget
+5. Decide What Is Achievable Within Your Budget

 8. Begin The Design Phase Of Your Project